peteroupc/html3dutil/tutorials/glmath.md

 the W component.
 Functions dealing with quaternions begin with "quat".
 A quaternion is generated as follows:

-* Set X, Y, and Z to the (normalized) axis of rotation multiplied by the sine of half the angle.
-This results in the same axis of rotation as before, but in a different form.
+* Set (X, Y, Z) to the axis of rotation (as a vector with a length of 1), multiplied by the sine of half the angle.
+This results in the same axis of rotation as before, but with a length equal to the sine of half the angle.
 * Set W to the cosine of half the angle.

 ### Multiplying quaternions <a id=Multiplying_quaternions></a>